Adam-Dabees/LiveCategories/README.md

-Here’s a simple README.md you can drop in at the root of your repo (realtime-categories/README.md).

 # LiveCategories 🎮

 A real-time multiplayer game where two players compete to name items in a category under time pressure.